metauni/metauni.github.io/slt/align.md

 ---
 title:
-    metauni Alignment Plan
+    metauni Alignment Project
 description:
     There are no algebraists in foxholes
 ---

+*Authors:* Dan Murfet, you?
+*Last update:* 18/2/2023

-We describe an approach to scalable mechanistic interpretability of neural networks based on the following hypothesis:
+We describe an approach to scalable mechanistic interpretability of neural networks based on the

-* **Universality hypothesis**: some of the representations and algorithms encoded by neural networks are approximately universal.
+* **Universality hypothesis**: many of the representations and algorithms encoded by neural networks are approximately universal.

-If this hypothesis holds for a sufficiently broad class of the computations carried out by a network, and we have tools that allow us to discover approximations to those representations and algorithms, then interpretability could be an effective foundation for aligning AI systems.
+This hypothesis has been articulated for example [here](https://distill.pub/2020/circuits/zoom-in/#claim-3).
+If this hypothesis holds for a sufficiently broad class of the computations carried out by a network, and we have tools that allow us to discover approximations to those representations and algorithms, then interpretability could be

 The three most important ingredients: